Backboard shattering

 A backboard shattering (also known as backboard breaking or backboard smash) is an accident or stunt in basketball.
-It occurs when a player performs a slam dunk with sufficient force to shatter the tempered glass of the backboard, often causing the hoop to break off as well.
-Games are usually canceled or delayed and it incurs a foul for the offending player and costs of cleanup and replacement.
-Shattering a backboard can be dangerous, sending various small pieces of the backboard glass flying, potentially injuring players, sideline press personnel, referees, or spectators.
+It occurs when a player performs a slam dunk with sufficient force to shatter or otherwise destroy the tempered glass of the backboard, often causing the hoop to break off as well.
+The game is usually canceled or delayed, and the act incurs a foul for the offending player and costs of cleanup and replacement.
+Shattering a backboard can be dangerous, sending small pieces of the backboard glass flying, potentially injuring players, sideline press personnel, referees, or spectators.
 In the National Basketball Association (NBA), shattering a backboard during a game is penalized with a "non-unsportsmanlike" technical foul and a possible fine towards the player.
 The player may not be ejected, nor shall the foul count towards a player's total towards either ejection or suspension.
-The referee also has latitude to waive off the foul, if it is determined the shattering was accidental due to a defect in the backboard or its structure, the board was broken during a rebound of the ball from a jump shot, or if the player had no intentions to dunk with force.
+The referee also has latitude to waive the foul, if it is determined the shattering was accidental because of a defect in the backboard or its structure, the board was broken during a rebound of the ball from a jump shot, or the player had no intentions to dunk with force.

-Throughout the history of basketball there have always been athletes with the size and strength to slam dunk the ball through the rim.
-However, the first NBA player to shatter a backboard, Chuck Connors (who would become far more famous as an actor), did not do so with a dunk.
-When playing for the Boston Celtics in 1946, Connors took a set shot during pregame warmups, hitting the front of the rim.
-Because an arena worker had failed to place a protective piece between the rim and backboard, the backboard shattered.
-All-star power forward Gus Johnson of the Baltimore Bullets became famous as a backboard breaker in the NBA, shattering three during his career in the 1960s and early 1970s.
-In the American Basketball Association (ABA), Charlie Hentz shattered two backboards in the same game on November 6, 1970, resulting in the game being canceled.
-An invention by Arthur Ehrat to create the breakaway rim with a spring on it led to the return of the dunk in college basketball.
+Throughout the history of basketball, there have always been athletes with the size and strength to dunk through rims.
+However, the first recorded NBA player to shatter a backboard, Chuck Connors, did not do so with a dunk.
+When playing for the Boston Celtics in 1946, Connors took a set shot during a pregame warmup, hitting the front of the rim.
+Because an arena worker had failed to place a protective piece between the rim and the backboard, the backboard shattered.
+The all-star power forward Gus Johnson of the Baltimore Bullets became famous as a backboard breaker in the NBA, shattering three during his career in the 1960s and early 1970s.
+In the American Basketball Association (ABA), Charlie Hentz shattered two backboards in the same game on November 6, 1970, resulting in said game being canceled.
+Arthur Ehrat's invention of a spring-loaded breakaway rim led to the return of the dunk in college basketball.